 Can I save my survey and come back to it at a later date?

 Yes.
 You will be able to save your partially-completed survey, and can save a partially-completed survey as many times as necessary.
 Please save your unique ID and password in order to re-enter the survey.
 When you return to the survey, you will be able to review/modify questions that you have already answered.
 However, we will continue to provide a printer-friendly version of the survey, and we recommend that you complete this survey, then enter your answers online.

 How should I send my organization's information to Computerworld?

 We accept company information from the online survey only.
 Please enter all data as accurately as possible.
 Provide organization name, location, Web address and other information, as you would like it to appear in print.

 Can I get a copy of the survey to review before I go to the online survey and submit my organization's information?

 Yes.
-A printer-friendly version of the 2017 Best Places company survey will be made available in January.
-We encourage participants to complete this version offline for reference before filling out the online survey.
+A printer-friendly version of the 2017 Best Places company survey can be viewed here, for reference.
+We encourage participants to complete this version offline before filling out the online survey.

 Will Computerworld provide us with a copy of our submitted survey?

 Upon survey submission, Computerworld will email you a password-protected link to view your organization's survey responses.